ava-labs/avalanche-smart-contract-quickstart/README.md

 To try out Snowtrace verification, you first need to deploy a contract to an Avalanche network that's supported by Snowtrace, such as Fuji, C-Chain.

-In this project, copy the env.example file to a file named .env, and then edit it to fill in the details.
+In this project, copy the `env.example` file to a file named `.env`, and then edit it to fill in the details.
 Enter your Snowtrace API key, and the private key of the account which will send the deployment transaction.
-With a valid .env file in place, first deploy your contract:
+With a valid `.env` file in place, first deploy your contract:

 ```shell
 hardhat run --network fuji scripts/deploy.ts